Le Corbusier, the Essential French Architect

 The Louis XV Style: When France Invented the Art of Living

-The Louis XV style revolutionized Western art by substituting grace for grandeur and intimacy for splendor.
-This aesthetic shift reflects the deep evolution of 18th-century French society: from the court of Versailles to Parisian life, from royal pomp to bourgeois comfort.
-The French Rococo became the first truly international style, copied from Saint Petersburg to…
+Louis XV Style: When France Invented the Art of Living The Louis XV style revolutionizes Western art by substituting grace for grandeur, intimacy for pomp.
+This aesthetic transformation reflects the profound evolution of 18th-century French society: from the Versailles court to Parisian life, from royal ceremony to bourgeois comfort.
+The French rococo becomes the first…

 Matali Crasset: The French Modular Design Revolution